aialharbi/ACWE/README.md

 # How to use downloaded Models by Python:
 Firstly, unzip the models and extract them into your working directory.
 Then..

   For the Word Model:

 ```sh
 from gensim.models import KeyedVectors
 word_model = KeyedVectors.load_word2vec_format('.../WordModel.txt')
 ```

   For the Char Model
 ```sh
 from gensim.models import FastText
 char_model = FastText.load('.../CharModel')
 ```

-We will (soon) give a complete example for text classification using these models.

 # Citation
 For more details, please review our paper.
 If you use our models, please cite [our paper](https://link.springer.com/chapter/10.1007/978-3-030-51310-8_20):